otcmarko/volatility_study/README.md

   1. Clone the repository on your local machine.
   2. Create a new branch called dev_{your name}
   3. Open the Jupyter Notebook file to start working on the project.
-  4. Complete the exercise by following the instructions provided in the Jupyter Notebook files.
+  4. Complete the exercise by following the instructions provided in the Jupyter Notebook file.
   5. Push your changes to your branch.

 ## About the Project